feathers-nuxt/docs/src/README.md

 actionText: Get Started →
 actionLink: /guide/
 features:
-- title: CLI
+- title: feathers
-  details: Project initialization, live-reload, build, database migration and seeding, app deployment command line scripts included.
+  details: Access database file-system resources uniformly from either Node or Browser.
+Includes nuxt middleware for Server Side Rendering the UI app.
-- title: UI
+- title: f3
-  details: Render Sigle Page App uniformly on Node or Browser using nuxt.
-Includes feathers client behind vuex store modules.
+  details: Utilities for integrating feathers with nuxt inluding a starter template with npm scripts to live-reload, build and deploy app, migrate and seed database.
-- title: API
+- title: nuxt
-  details: Access database file-system resources uniformly from either Node or Browser using feathers with nuxt middleware to serve UI SPA.
+  details: Render Vue uniformly on Node or Browser.
+Setup with feathers-client and feathers-vuex for availing feathers services as vuex store modules.
 footer: MIT Licensed | Copyright © 2018-present kelvin kharhys

 ---